 At the same time, many art institutions are torn between the potential advantages of digital mass media, and the lurking dangers its use poses to both their collections and to art appreciation overall.
 Trapped somewhere in the middle are those of us who just want to go see a work of art without being blocked by someone else wobbling about with his mobile in front of it.

 The concept of art patrons directly interacting with art, in which the viewer temporarily becomes part of the piece itself, is not exactly new: Claes Oldenburg’s “Lipstick (Ascending) on Caterpillar Tracks” (1969) at Yale comes to mind.
 Social media takes that interactivity to a different level, however, so that all art is capable of becoming part of our own online persona and self-marketing.

 In fact, there are many current examples of art specifically designed to end up on Instagram as part of a selfie, such as the immersive, Instagram-oriented experience of The Museum of Ice Cream’s New York show Pardes references, flavors of which have since been offered in Los Angeles, Miami, and San Francisco.

 The increasing popularity and acceptability of the selfie-oriented art show may have something to do with shifting opinions on the value of our cultural institutions.
-In a recent study sponsored by CultureTrack, a majority of those surveyed said social media posts had a greater influence on their choices to visit cultural events like art exhibitions than did traditional interviews or reviews.
-In other words, if you’re an up and coming artist putting on a show of your latest work, these days you can get more people through the door via a successful Instagram account than you could through speaking with The Art Newspaper or The Guardian.
+In a recent study sponsored by CultureTrack, a majority of those surveyed said social media advertisements had a greater influence on their choices to visit cultural events like art exhibitions than did traditional print ads.
+In other words, if you’re an up and coming artist putting on a show of your latest work, these days you can get more people through the door via a successful Instagram campaign than you could through speaking with The Art Newspaper or The Guardian.